pu2clr/SI4735/examples/SI4735_99_OTHER_EXAMPLES/README.md

-## SI47XX 13 - All in One With TFT Touch SHield on Arduino Mega
+## SI47XX 13 - All in One With TFT Touch Shield on Arduino Mega

 This sketch uses the [mcufriend TFT touch](http://www.mcufriend.com) Display on Arduino Mega2580 (2.4" TFT LCD Shield).